KuroLabs/stegcloak/README.md

 <h4 align="center">The Cloak of Invisibility for your texts</h4>

 <p align="justify">
 StegCloak is a pure JavaScript steganography module designed in functional programming style, to hide secrets inside text by compressing and encrypting with Zero Width Characters.
-It can be used to safely watermark strings, invisble scripts on webpages, texts on social media or for any other covert communication.
+It can be used to safely watermark strings, invisible scripts on webpages, texts on social media or for any other covert communication.
 Completely invisible!
 <p>

 <a href="https://standardjs.com" style="position: absolute; top: 100px; right: 20px; padding: 0 0 20px 20px;"><img src="https://cdn.rawgit.com/feross/standard/master/sticker.svg" alt="JavaScript Standard Style" width="80" align="right"></a>